 2. KES, Brushed Bronze

-For under $50, this 8” rain shower head from KES provides all-metal construction with a variety of finishes to match most decor styles.
+This 8” rain shower head from KES provides all-metal construction with a variety of finishes to match most decor styles.
 It’s an inexpensive but reliable choice for upgrading your shower experience without breaking the bank.
 Previous buyers loved the inexpensive bronze material, which would normally be much more expensive with name brand fixtures.
 They also loved the strong flow, which gives a full rain experience!

 It’s an all-metal shower head for the price of a plastic model.
 The spray head comes in a brushed bronze or nickel finish, and all the parts are made from stainless steel.
 Stainless steel is lower-maintenance than bronze, and is also lighter (this shower head weighs 2 pounds).
 Reviewers were very pleased with the build quality.
 They said that there’s no leakage, and that it was reassuringly sturdy–especially for the price.
 It’s heavy-duty, and it feels it!